-Q-23: In determining the aggregate reportable cost, how should an employer treat an excess reimbursement of a highly compensated individual that is included in gross income under § 105(h)?
+Q-23: In determining the aggregate reportable cost, how should an employer treat an excess reimbursement of a highly compensated individual that is included in gross income under § 105(h), or payments or reimbursements of health insurance premiums for a 2% shareholder-employee of an S corporation who is required to include the premium payments in gross income?

-A-23: The cost of applicable employer-sponsored coverage is not modified because of excess reimbursements of highly compensated individuals that are included in gross income under § 105(h); that is, an excess reimbursement that is included in income is neither added to the cost of coverage, nor subtracted from the cost of coverage, in determining the aggregate reportable cost.
+A-23: The cost of applicable employer-sponsored coverage does not include excess reimbursements of highly compensated individuals that are included in gross income under § 105(h); that is, an excess reimbursement that is included in income is subtracted from the cost of coverage in determining the aggregate reportable cost.
+Similarly, the cost of applicable employer-sponsored coverage does not include the cost of coverage taken into income as the result of an employee being a 2% shareholder-employee of an employer that is an S corporation.
+For more information regarding the treatment of the employer payment or reimbursement of health insurance premiums for a 2% shareholder-employee, see Notice 2008-1, 2008-1 C.B.
+251.

 Example: Employer provides self-insured health coverage with a cost of coverage of \$12,000 under which a highly compensated individual receives a \$4,000 excess reimbursement.
 As a result, under § 105(h), that individual must include the \$4,000 excess reimbursement in gross income.
-The excess reimbursement does not modify the determination of the aggregate reportable cost, so that Employer must include \$12,000 as the cost of coverage under the plan in determining the aggregate reportable cost for that individual.
+The excess reimbursement is not included in the determination of the aggregate reportable cost, so that Employer must include \$8,000 as the cost of coverage under the plan in determining the aggregate reportable cost for that individual.